Mentally ill people in United States jails and prisons: Emergency detention

 One major area of legal concern is the emergency detention of the non-criminal mentally ill in jails while waiting for formal procedures for involuntary hospitalization.
-Twenty-five states and the District of Columbia have laws that specifically address this practice; eight of these states, as well as D. C., explicitly forbid it.
+Twenty-five states and the District of Columbia have laws specifically addressing this practice; eight of these states and D.C. explicitly forbid it.
 Seventeen states, on the other hand, explicitly allow it.
-Within this set, the criteria and circumstances necessary differ by state, and most states limit the detention periods in jails to one to three days.
-One distinguishing factor of this practice is that it is often initiated by a non-medical professional such as a police officer.
+Within this set, the criteria and circumstances necessary differ by state.
+Most states limit the detention periods in jails to one to three days.
+One distinguishing factor of this practice is that it is often initiated by a non-medical professional, such as a police officer.
 In many states, especially those in which a non-public official such as a medical health professional or concerned citizen can initiate the detention, a judge or magistrate is required to approve it before or soon after the initiation.